-Oceanic Global is launching a year-long monthly conservation documentary series “Films for Thought” with 1 Hotel Brooklyn Bridge running October 2018 – October 2019.
-The series will include a screening followed by a Q&A in their cinema room.
+Oceanic Global has partnered with 1 Hotel Brooklyn Bridge to launch a year-long monthly conservation documentary series “Films for Thought” running October 2018 – October 2019.
+Each screening in the series includes a post-screening Q&A in their cinema room and cocktail reception either on the 10/F or rooftop, weather permitting.
 For each film, Oceanic Global will bring in a representative from the film/organization or other relevant speaker to lead the post-screening discussion, allowing the audience to engage with the documentaries on a deeper level.

 *Every screening begins at 7:00PM.